kotify/cloud-print-utils/weasyprint/README.md

     XDG_DATA_DIRS="/opt/lib"

 If you are using the release zip files ensure your Lambda instruction set architecture is set to `x86_64` and not `arm64`.

+To build a layer for python 3.13 use:

+    RUNTIME=3.13 make build/weasyprint-layer-python3.13.zip

 ## Docker Lambda